gbrindisi/wordpot/README.md

       --host=HOST    Host address
       --port=PORT    Port address
       --title=TITLE  Blog Title
+      --theme=THEME  Default theme name
       --ver=VERSION  Wordpress version

-You can customize the main template by editing `templates/dummy.html` and the associated images and style sheets in the same directory.
+## Theme support

+The html skeleton is stored in `templates/dummy.html` and you can use a wordpress theme as you would in a normal Wordpress installation by putting the theme folder in the `static/wp-content/themes/` directory.

+To use the theme start wordpot with the theme option (default value is `twentyeleven`:

+    $ python wordpot --theme=THEMENAME

 ## License

 ISC License.

-> Copyright (c) 2012, Gianluca Brindisi <g@brindi.si>
+> Copyright (c) 2012, Gianluca Brindisi < g@brindi.si >
 >
 > Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.
 >